Hardtack/RxMVC-Swift/README.md

 [_(from apple's document)_](https://developer.apple.com/library/mac/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html)

 I don't know what the original definition is.
-But RxMVC is targeted to Wikipedia's definition.
+But RxMVC is targeted to upper definition.

 ## Usage